-Critical review of literature on parasitism and mechanisms of host defense.
-Processes studied by histological preparations and experimentation.
+Critical review of literature on parasitism, mechanisms of host defense, and host-parasite interactions.
+Theoretical aspects of parasitism stressed.
 Prerequisite: Pl.Pa.
-301. (Offered in 1969-70 and in alternate years thereafter.)
+301.

-518. Bacterial Plant Diseases.
+618. Bacterial Plant Diseases.
 (2-3).
 Credit 3.
 II

 Detailed study of bacterial diseases of fruit and vegetable crops, field crops and ornamental plants, with special emphasis upon nature of the disease, dissemination of the pathogen, and methods of control.
 Prerequisite: Pl.Pa.
 301 or equivalent.
-(Offered in 1968-69 and in alternate years thereafter.)
+(Offered in 1969-70 and in alternate years thereafter.)